-Bryan Mayor Jason Bienski discussed rising property values, current construction projects, the current city charter petition, Blinn College expansion, and more during his regular appearance on The Infomaniacs, Wednesday, June 18.
+Bryan Mayor Jason Bienski discussed Fort Worth housing problems with students near TCU and similarities in Bryan, Texas Reds recap, an update on Axis and Gunler, a “super park” update, and more during his regular appearance on The Infomaniacs, Wednesday, October 8.
 Click below to listen to Mayor Jason Bienski visit with WTAW’s Scott DeLucia.

-U.S. Representative Bill Flores (R-TX) of Bryan discussed private sector help for veterans seeking VA treatment, the latest IRS woes, Iraq concerns, and more during his weekly Washington update on The Infomaniacs, Wednesday, June 18.
+U.S. Representative Bill Flores (R-TX) of Bryan discussed the difficulty to contain Ebola, the proposed Market Street Fairness Act , and more during his weekly Washington update on The Infomaniacs, Thursday, October 2.
 Click below to listen to Congressman Bill Flores’ discussion with WTAW’s Scott DeLucia.

 The local Better Business Bureau held its annual Torch Award for Marketplace Ethics luncheon Tuesday to recognize local businesses for their superior ethics.
 This year’s award recipients were Memorial Funeral Chapel (small business), Brown and Company Insurance (medium business), and Kent Moore Cabinets (large business).
 Texas A&M Senior Associate Athletics Director Jason Cook spoke to the group […]

 State Senator Charles Schwertner of Georgetown, whose district includes Brazos County, discussed his thoughts as chairman of the Health and Human Services committee on the first confirmed case of Ebola in the US, nursing home oversight, proposition 1 (highway funding), and more during his call to The Infomaniacs, Wednesday, October 1.
 Click below to listen to Senator Charles Schwertner’s […]